 With broadband contracts running as long as 24 months there’s a chance your circumstances may change and you’ll need to end the agreement ahead of time.
 But while you can always cancel a broadband contract early this will typically result in a charge.

 How much you’ll have to pay following a cancellation will vary.
 Some providers charge a reduced fee for the remaining months, others may charge the full amount plus extras, such as the cost of the wireless router.
-Make sure you get a complete tally of all charges before pulling the trigger.
+Make sure you get a complete tally of all costs before pulling the trigger.

 There are some specific circumstances which may allow you to cancel for free: